 The analysis indicates a significant correlation between emotional intelligence and academic stress levels on cognitive load, with a significance value (p-value) of 0.000.
 Additionally, the correlation coefficient R is found to be 0.957, and the coefficient of determination R2 0.916, or 91.6%.
 This result demonstrates that the variables emotional intelligence and academic stress levels contribute 91.6% to the cognitive load, while the remaining 8.4% is attributed to other factors.

-The results of this study show a correlation between emotional intelligence and academic stress levels with cognitive load in the subject of biology.
-This research was conducted to investigate the relationship between emotional intelligence, academic stress levels, and cognitive load in students.
+The results of this study show a correlation between emotional intelligence and academic stress levels with cognitive load in the subject of biology..
 This study is significant as it can identify the role of emotional intelligence in managing stress and cognitive load, which can ultimately be used to design strategies and intervention programs to help students cope with academic pressure and enhance their performance and well-being.
 The empirical data generated can also support the development of more holistic and student-centric educational policies.

-This study was conducted to determine the correlation between emotional intelligence and academic stress levels with the cognitive load of students.
-Based on the research results, after being tested using multivariate regression analysis using SPSS 25 for Windows, a significance value of 0.000 was obtained.
 Using a significance level of 5%, the hypothesis conclusion is to reject the null hypothesis (Ho) because 0.000 ≤ 0.005.
 This indicates a significant correlation between emotional intelligence and academic stress levels with cognitive load.
 The values of each indicator can be seen in (Figure 1, Figure 2, and Figure 3).

 Figure 1.
 Average Students' Cognitive load questionnaire Scores on Each Swaller Indicator